Uninvited (video game): Plot

-The unnamed hero must find the way through an abandoned house in order to rescue a sibling.
-The quest involves magic and solving logic puzzles while discovering sinister secrets of the house's former inhabitants.
+The unseen protagonist regains consciousness from a car crash in front of a tree.
+The protagonist's sibling (a younger brother in the PC versions, but an older sister in the NES version) is missing, and the car is soon destroyed, as it bursts into flames.
+Within sight from the wreckage lies an old mansion, which the protagonist enters out of curiosity.
+It is not long before they are greeted by the first undead dweller.

-The player regains consciousness from a car crash in front of a large, old mansion.
-The player's sibling (a younger brother in the PC versions but an older sister in the NES version) is gone, and the car is soon lost, as it bursts into flames.
-The only option is to enter the mansion looking for the lost sibling.
-It is not long before the player is greeted by the first undead dweller.
+It gradually becomes evident that the mansion once belonged to a sorcerer with a number of apprentices.
+Dracan, the most talented apprentice, became corrupt and killed the other inhabitants with his magic, resulting in the mansion becoming haunted.

-It gradually becomes evident that the house once belonged to a sorcerer with a number of apprentices.
-Dracan, the most talented apprentice, became corrupt and killed the other inhabitants with his magic, resulting in the house becoming haunted.
+The protagonist travels through the mansion, avoiding or defeating the undead monsters along the way, before eventually finding Dracan's body frozen in an underground cavern.
+Implored by the sorcerer's ghost, the protagonist defeats Dracan by throwing him down a well before he can reawaken.
+They then locate their sibling in a hidden room at the top of the mansion, and defeat the spirit that had possessed their sibling.
+The protagonist and their sibling reunite and head home.